cguttweb/nuxt-portfolio-blog/content/posts/2022-06-02-tailwindcss.md

 - It's easy to get setup
 - Syntax is straightforward especially if you have tailwind intellisense extension installed
-- The documentation is great and it;'s easy to find what classes you need
+- The documentation is great and it's easy to find what classes you need

 Here are some examples where I have used tailwind: